EigenAlexa/flask-alice/README.md

+## Using Alice with BotOrNot
+'''
+# if you don't have aiml in the directory
+./download-aiml.sh
+./start-bot-server.sh
+'''

 # Alice - AIML Interpreter for Alexa
 **NOTE This requires python 2 and a virtualenv.
 It doesn't work with conda.**